FrankJaMer/FrankJaMer/README.md

 - 👀 I’m interested in learning Pythom, HTML and Javascript and so on.
 - 🌱 I’m currently learning Python with books and y I need more practice.
 - 📫 You can reach me using email: frkmerchan@hotmail.com
-- 😄 Pronouns: Mr. and Telecommunication Ingeneer
+- 😄 Pronouns: He/Him/bro and Ingeneer
 - ⚡ Fun fact: I have no beard, yet.

 <!---